5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 ## 1. Automated Method (using SSDTTime)

-The manual patching method described below is rather complicated, because the patching process can now be automated using **SSDTTime** which can generate `SSDT-HPET`.
+Since the manual patching method described below is rather complicated, the semi-automated approach using **SSDTTime** which can generate `SSDT-HPET` is prefered in most cases.

 **HOW TO:**